HMaker/python-cdp/README.md

 any parts of the JSON data structure.
 By providing a set of native Python wrappers, this project makes it easier and faster to write CDP client code.

-**This library does not perform any I/O!** In order to maximize flexibility, this library does not actually handle any network I/O, such as opening a socket or negotiating a WebSocket protocol.
-Instead, that responsibility is left to higher-level libraries, for example [trio-chrome-devtools-protocol][4].

 ## Installation
 You can install this library as a dependency on your project with:
 ```